 The ECB is of the view that a request not to apply the requirements of Article 113(1) of the CRR may be approved, following a case-by-case assessment, for credit institutions that submit a specific application.
-As clearly established in Article 113(6)(a), the counterparty of the credit institution must be another institution, a financial institution or an ancillary services undertaking subject to appropriate prudential requirements.
-Moreover, the counterparty must be established in the same Member State as the credit institution (Article 113(6)(d)).
+As clearly established in Article 113(6), point (a), the counterparty of the credit institution must be another institution or financial institution subject to appropriate prudential requirements.
+Moreover, the counterparty must be established in the same Member State as the credit institution (Article 113(6), point (d)).